-No matter what season it is, the sun’s rays are just as strong in the winter as they are the summer.
-Snow and ice can reflect even more sunlight and up to twice as much than in the summertime.
+This is a big winter health myth.
+No matter what season it is, the sun’s rays are just as strong in the winter as they are in the summer.
+Snow and ice can reflect even more sunlight and up to twice as much as in the summertime.

 → Make sure you use SPF 30 sunscreen and it put it on regardless of the temperature outdoors.
 Also don’t forget your sunglasses to help protect your eyes, too!

 Myth: The Flu Shot Gives You the Flu

 Did you know that most people view the flu as a serious threat to their health?
 So they should.
 Yet, half of the population does not intend to get the flu shot this year because they believe the vaccine can give them the flu.

 → The Department of Disease Control recommends the flu shot for anyone older than 6 months of age.
 The flu shot does not contain a live virus but rather dead flu cells, making it impossible to catch the flu.